Affiliate Disclosure: All links pay commissionReading Time: 9 minutes

 Here is Wahoo’s take on the setup

 I suspect that converting an ANT+ signal to Bluetooth is not as simple as it sounds.
-I suspect too that the market niche that Wahoo are aiming for here is fairly small.
+I suspect too that the market niche that Wahoo is aiming for here is fairly small.
 Anyway, they’ve done a good job and the process was almost painless.

 Here are my gripes.